acberton/CPSC351Assignment2/README.md

 up the process queue and framelist, then calls the mainloop function.
 In mainloop, a while loop is created which increments the current time by one then terminates when the time exceeds the maximum amount of time.
 During each loop, three actions occur; new processes are added to the queue, completed processes are terminated, and available memory is assigned if necessary.
 Once the loop has finished, the average turn around time is printed.

+The mainloop function implements functions from three files; process, queue and memory.
 The process file contains the following information; the process ID, the arrival time, memory requirements, the life time, the time added, whether or not the process is active, and the time the process finishes.
-The queue file enables processes to be added or removed from a process queue.
+The queue fileenables processes to be added or removed from a process queue.
 The memory file creates a memory map which is implemented as a frame list.
+The memory file also tests if a process fits into memory and if the frame list is empty.